gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/ows.rst

 OWS Services
 ============

 GBD WebSuite can act as an OWS (OGC Web Services) server.
-You can freely configure these services for each project and each layer separately.
+You can freely configure these services for each project.

 Supported services